Olbernhau-Grünthal–Deutschneudorf railway: Abzweig Neuschönberg

 This junction was located between the stations of Olbernhau-Grünthal and Neuschönberg on the Pockau-Lengefeld–Neuhausen line (50.647843°N 13.379790°E).
 A solidly constructed signal box was provided which, however, was only occupied when necessitated by trains running to or from Deutschneudorf, at any other time the signals remained on "clear" for trains between Olbernhau and Neuhausen.
 The buildings are still standing and are used by a local allotment garden association.

 Brandov / Brandau

-This halt was located on Czechoslovakian territory (50.639835°N 13.394925°E) and was only opened on 15 June 1928, one year after the opening of the line.
-The small, single-storey, half-timbered station building had a waiting room, an office, and rooms for the Czechoslovakian border and customs officials.
+This halt was located on Czechoslovak territory (50.639835°N 13.394925°E) and was only opened on 15 June 1928, one year after the opening of the line.
+The small, single-storey, half-timbered station building had a waiting room, an office, and rooms for the Czechoslovak border and customs officials.
 Signs were bilingual during the existence of the First Czechoslovak Republic and after World War II.
 Due to the changed political situation after 1945, the station was not served any more from 1945 on.
 The buildings were demolished around 1970.